 Do you have a favorite charitable enterprise that also serves great food?
 Please share in the comments.

-Dia Adams is a Mom of two elementary school kids in the DC Metro area.
-Between growing up foreign service and working in consulting, she built up a serious love of travel that included visiting over 30 countries and living in Thailand, China, and Ireland (where her son was born).
+Dia Adams is a Mom of a teen and a tween in the DC Metro area.
+Between growing up foreign service and working in consulting, she built up a serious love of travel that included visiting over 40 countries and living in Thailand, China, and Ireland (where her son was born).
 With extensive trial (and occasional error) her family has learned to balance passion for travel with the reality of, well, real life with two kids.
 Dia blogs at TheDealMommy.com to share hacks that help families travel more while still maintaining their savings and sanity.
+She is also the author of bestselling guidebook Disney World Hacks.